zaius/docs/lib/docs/organization/people-and-teams.md

  This team is responsible for managing the organzation account, people and teams.
 [Read more on the owners team &rsaquo;](/docs/organization/owners-team.html)

-When you created a new team, **frontend** for example you can start adding team members.
+When you create a new team called **frontend** for example, you can start adding team members.

 ![image](/images/team-example.jpg)

 > you can only add users who are part of your organization

-Next step is adding an application to your organization so you can add teams to collaborate.
+Next step is adding an application to your organization so you can add teams to collaborate with.

 [Read more on adding an app &rsaquo;](/docs/organization/adding-an-application.html)